 - Ongoing Administration

-As the Administrator comes to grips with the issues facing the company, he can continue to run the business as a going concern.
+As the Administrator comes to grips with the issues facing the company, they can continue to run the business as a going concern.

 - Watershed Creditors Meeting

 Twenty five days after the appointment of the Administrator, the Administrator must present to a second creditors meeting a proposal for the restructure of the company (The Deed of Company Agreement or DOCA), or a recommendation for the liquidation of the company.
-The creditors can accept the DOCA or not.
+The creditors can accept or reject the DOCA.

 The board has fifteen days to consent to the DOCA, at which time the company moves from being in Voluntary Administration to being governed by the Deed.
 The Deed is administered by the Deed Administrator (typically the Voluntary Administrator), and the Deed expires at a set time or once events specified in the Deed are reached (repayment of companies debt, after ninety days, etc).